CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 Setting this class up allowed me to instantiate a specific ApplicationNote with a pre-set list of fields, which can be called on by another function in the Service directory for any application note.

+###### Fields:
+-   app_notes_id (Primary key)
+-   user_id (Foreign key)
+    -   Connecting this table to the 'users' table
+-   application_id (Foreign key)
+    -   Connecting this table to the 'job_applications' table
+-   company_id (Foreign key)
+    -   Connecting this table to the 'company' table
+-   entry_date, description, notes_text

+These field names are also the names for the columns in the 'job_applications' table.

 ##### ApplicationNotesRepository:
 This class contains methods which interact with the 'application_notes' table in the SQL database, which carry out one of the following functions:
 -   Insert